Aucklanders get together to create Black Lives Matter mural in Devonport

 • Cricket: England's Jofra Archer on Black Lives Matter - I acted when I was abused in NZ

-Speaking about why they made the artwork, Jorgia said: "Minorities have been systematically and subliminally oppressed everywhere, including our community of Devonport.
+Speaking about why they made the artwork, Jogia said: "Minorities have been systematically and subliminally oppressed everywhere, including our community of Devonport.

 "Devonport is huge on community and helping one another, so why not use this compassion to support our minorities at this time and always?